 - 1 tsp raw sugar

 *Mixing the biscuit topping can also be done in a food processor.
 Pulse until the butter is the size of small pebbles then pulse as the buttermilk is added.
-I prefer to do it by hands because the dough makes a sticky mess.
-For many people this is a reason to use a food processor instead.
+I prefer to do it by hand because I don't like cleaning my food processor.